Is there anything better than tomato soup on a cold day?

 Now, I have already converted two “I don’t really like tomato soup” believers (one, of course, being Dustin) into “I’ll have a second helping of that” fans.
 And, really, is there a better testament to how good this soup is?
 Dustin actually requests this soup now.

-The trick, I’ve found, is to use good, fresh tomatoes on the vine and good quality, if not homemade, chicken stock.
+The trick, I’ve found, is to use good, fresh tomatoes on the vine and good quality, if not homemade, chicken stock (or vegetable broth, if going vegetarian).

 Combine this delicious cream of tomato soup recipe with some croutons and a grilled cheese sandwich or even a hot, buttered roll and you’ve got yourself a good thing going.
 Makes me hungry just thinking about it!